religiosa1/react-solid-flow/README.md

 with this flag, fetcher function won't be memoized and its change will result in calls to it (the same way as if deps array was changed)

+If no initial value is provided to the useResource, and skip == false, skipFirstRun == false, resource is created with initial state `"pending"` (resource `loading` field === true), to avoid flickering of content.
+Otherwise, it's created with the `"unresolved"`.

+Currently, there's no plans of supporting Suspense.
+This possibility was investigated and abbandonded until the React team at least formally approves the usage of Suspense for anything else, besides components lazy loading.
+Implementation of Suspense support will require some global forms of promise cache and cahce busting, and most likely this implementation will come from the react itself, so it feels likke reinventing the wheel here.

+If you really want to use suspended data fetches, there are some 3d party libs for that, if you want a recomendation, there's [suspend-react](https://github.com/pmndrs/suspend-react)

+Check out useResource-examples.md to see different forms of it in action.

+Or check the demo project here [react-control-flow](todo).

 ## Contributing
 If you have any ideas or suggestions or want to report a bug, feel free to